 those responsible for the administrative direction of separately designated divisions or departments of institutional activity commonly associated with higher education (e.g., Director of Alumni Affairs, Director of Development, etc.);

 those positions whose primary responsibility is to attract external funds and/or to market the university

 other officers holding positions characterized by active and continuing involvement in formulating, interpreting, and implementing institutional policy AND exercising substantial independence of administrative authority and discretion in areas such as program planning, design, and allocation of resources.

-Listed in the document below titled "Senior Academic and Administrative Officers - Generic Position Descriptions" are positions which a campus may choose to make SAAO without submitting the position to the EPA Subcommittee of the HR Council for prior approval.
+Listed in the document below titled "Senior Academic and Administrative Officers - Generic Position Descriptions" are positions which a campus may choose to make SAAO without submitting the position to the EHRA Subcommittee of the HR Council for prior approval.
 The position must match the position requirements as described.
 Except as noted, only one of each position may exist on a campus.
-If a campus chooses to designate a position as generic, the EPA subcommittee of the HR Council shall be notified in writing.
+If a campus chooses to designate a position as generic, the EHRA subcommittee of the HR Council shall be notified in writing.

 Senior Academic and Administrative Officers - Generic Position Descriptions

 EHRA SAAO Tier I positions are approved by the Board of Governors.
 EHRA SAAO Tier II positions are approved by the Division Personnel Administrator and the Chancellor before being reviewed by the UNC Human Resources Advisory Board.
 The Human Resources Advisory Board (HRAB) recommends the action approval or denial to the University President, who is the final approving authority.

 The Office of EHRA Personnel strives to ensure exceptional customer service in recruitment and staffing activities for candidates and hiring departments.
 In collaboration with the Divisions and the Office of Equity and Diversity, we assist with recruitment and employment for EHRA Non-Faculty, EHRA Faculty, and SAAO positions.